Why on earth?

 We use our horses as our sole means of timber extraction.
 This gives us the opportunity to demonstrate their effectiveness as part of a low impact woodland management system.
 We have constructed a 10 year management plan for the woodland with coppice restoration and sustainable yields at its core, with a view to creating a mosaic of habitats to increase biodiversity.
 We are particularly interested to explore the effects on biodiversity within a woodland managed specifically for traditional crafts.

 So many ancient crafts have been lost over the last century, in a decline which began with industrialisation.
 This loss has enabled the disconnection of people from the woodlands and the loss of the woodlands themselves.

 This project aims to revitalise some of this knowledge and skill in a way which is relevant today.
 We believe that if people come to the woods and practice these skills, they will feel a deeper connection to the woods and to themselves.
 By making small woodlands relevant culturally, socially and economically we believe that this irreplaceable resource can be sustained for future generations.

 Dartmoor Woodcraft offer training and tuition, experiences and volunteering opportunities in a range of woodcraft, from charcoal and gate hurdle making, to horse logging and coppicing.
+We are aware that folk are keen to learn these heritage skills, however we have an emphasis on the work and the products which is why we do not offer set courses as such.
+One on one tuition can be arranged.
 We also draw on the expertise of other craftspeople who wish to pass on their skills.
 Get in touch if you would like to get involved in any way.
 We would love to learn more crafts as our woodland allows!
 We love tea and cake and the odd cider, and we love to chat about all things woody......

 Oh, and the kettle's usually on...